ysyk2021/the-mindset-of-creativity-cultivating-resilience-and-risk-taking/src/chapter-1-1.md

-Chapter 1: Introduction: Understanding the Importance of Creativity in Life and Work
+Understanding the Importance of Creativity in Life and Work
 ====================================================================================

 In this chapter, we will explore the importance of creativity in life and work.
 The ability to think creatively and approach problems from new angles is becoming increasingly important in today's rapidly changing world.